fetzsav/dice/README.md

 # DICECII
 BETA

-Basically just using grid mapping and rust image library to map blocks to an enum based on pixel data obtained from std::images
+Basically just using grid mapping and rust image library to map blocks to an enum based on pixel data obtained by image crate.

 To do: